feskol/gitlab-arm64/README.md

 To solve this problem, I created this repository providing a Gitlab Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.

-> [!NOTE]
-> I aim to support GitLab CE/EE starting from version ^17 and higher.
-> Currently, GitLab CE/EE versions from ^17.3 and above are available.

 ## Features

 - **Automated Updates**: